-Combine 1 cup sugar and the whole milk in a heavy bottom medium sized saucepan.
+- Combine 1 cup sugar and the whole milk in a heavy bottom medium sized saucepan.
 Whisk until blended.
 Add the cinnamon stick, vanilla bean, and vanilla bean seeds.
-Heat over medium, stirring occasionally until the mixture reaches 170 degrees on an instant-read thermometer.
+Heat over medium, stirring occasionally until the mixture reaches 170° F on an instant-read thermometer.
 Do not boil.
 Remove from the heat, cover and allow the mixture to steep for 30 minutes.

-Remove the cinnamon stick and vanilla bean pod making sure to squeeze any remaining vanilla seeds into the milk mixture.
-Return to medium heat and stir occasionally until it reaches 170 degrees again.
-While the steeped mixture is heating, combine the egg yolks and remaining 1/4 cup granulated sugar in a small bowl.
+- Remove the cinnamon stick and vanilla bean pod making sure to squeeze any remaining vanilla seeds into the milk mixture.
+Return to medium heat and stir occasionally until it reaches 170° F again.
+While the steeped mixture is heating, combine the egg yolks and remaining ¼ cup granulated sugar in a small bowl.
 Whisk until foamy and slightly thickened.

 - Slowly temper the eggs with the hot milk mixture by drizzling large spoonfuls of the hot milk into the eggs while whisking continuously.
 Keep adding more hot milk until half the milk is whisked into the eggs.
 Add the tempered egg mixture back into the saucepan and stir continuously with a wooden spoon until it reaches 185° F on an instant-read thermometer.
 Remove from the heat and blend using a stick or immersion blender to make sure the mixture is smooth.